TheSweeterMan/TBD/README.md

 Step7:

-this command should bring you to new directory and once your in this directory type in the command ls.
+This command should bring you to new directory and once your in this directory type in the command ls.

 ![Image of SolderingPart1](https://thesweeterman.github.io/TBD/MechanicalAssembly/step7.PNG)